NetickNetworking/NetickDocumentation/articles/replay.md

 * The prediction loop is disabled.
 * The local player id `Sandbox.LocalPlayer` is fixed to `NetworkPlayerId.ReplayPlayer`.
 This ensures RPCs sent to that id during recording will still exist when replaying.
 * The local player does not appear in `Sandbox.Players`, as it’s only a dummy player that was never in the game when it was recorded.

+Replays recorded on older versions of the game are incompatible and can't be replayed on newer versions.
+This limitation exists on all replay systems.
+While it's rarely done, one way to deal with this is to keep older builds of the game and use them to play older replays.
+However, Netick does not handle any of this and is up to the developer if needed.

 ---